August 22, 2019

 Cowgirls for a Cure

-- More details: Admission is free for spectators.
-Spectators, riders and horses are encouraged to wear pink in honor of all the breast cancer survivors in our community.
+- Free admission for spectators.
+All attendees are encouraged to wear pink in honor of all the breast cancer survivors in our community.